abhishek-kumar-code/Redfish_Public/ComposabilityWhitePaper.md

 The property `CapabilitiesObject` contains a URI to the underlying object instance that describes the payload format.
 This is described further in the [next section](#collection-capabilities-object).

-The property `UseCase` is used as an indicator to let the client know a particular capability is to be used.
+The property `UseCase` is used as an indicator to let the client know what a particular capability is to be used.
 The table below shows the different values for `UseCase` as used by Composability.
 Each value corresponds with a specific type of resource being composed in addition to a [type of composition](#types-of-compositions) for the request.

 | `UseCase` Value             | Composed Resource | Type of Composition               |
 | --------------------------- | ----------------- | --------------------------------- |